awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 ## Flow logs pricing<a name="flow-logs-pricing"></a>

-Data ingestion and archival charges for vended logs apply when you publish flow logs to CloudWatch Logs or to Amazon S3\.
-For more information and examples, see [Amazon CloudWatch Pricing](https://aws.amazon.com/cloudwatch/pricing)\.
+Data ingestion and archival charges for vended logs apply when you publish flow logs\.
+For more information about pricing when publishing vended logs, open [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing), select **Logs** and find **Vended Logs**\.

-To track charges from publishing flow logs to your Amazon S3 buckets, you can apply cost allocation tags to your flow log subscriptions\.
-To track charges from publishing flow logs to CloudWatch Logs, you can apply cost allocation tags to your destination CloudWatch Logs log group\.
-Thereafter, your AWS cost allocation report will include usage and costs aggregated by these tags\.
+To track charges from publishing flow logs, you can apply cost allocation tags to your destination resource\.
+Thereafter, your AWS cost allocation report includes usage and costs aggregated by these tags\.
 You can apply tags that represent business categories \(such as cost centers, application names, or owners\) to organize your costs\.
-For more information, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*\.
+For more information, see the following:
++ [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*
++ [Tag log groups in Amazon CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html#log-group-tagging) in the *Amazon CloudWatch Logs User Guide*
++ [Using cost allocation S3 bucket tags](https://docs.aws.amazon.com/AmazonS3/latest/userguide/CostAllocTagging.html) in the *Amazon Simple Storage Service User Guide*
++ [Tagging Your Delivery Streams](https://docs.aws.amazon.com/firehose/latest/dev/firehose-tagging.html) in the *Amazon Kinesis Data Firehose Developer Guide*